Working across jurisdictions

 Moving Interstate as a veterinarian in Australia

-Under NRVR, you must hold primary registration with the veterinary board in the jurisdiction of your principal place of residence.
+Under NRVR and AMR, you must hold primary registration with the veterinary board in the jurisdiction of your principal place of residence.

 If that place of residence changes, the veterinarian must transfer their registration within the timeframes set out in the relevant State or Territory’s veterinary practice law.